Service Technician Supervisor

 On behalf of our client, a world leading academic institute, we are looking to recruit a Service Technician Supervisor to co-ordinate ancillary support to their barrier animal facilities and be responsible for the overall performance of the service team.

-The successful candidate will be organising and supervising the cage support area, associated equipment and staff within an animal facility.
+The successful candidate will be responsible for organising and supervising the cage support area, associated equipment and staff within an animal facility.

-- Confident in the use of and first line maintenance of large equipment
+- Confident in use of and first line maintenance of large equipment

 - Ability to communicate efficiently at all levels and motivate staff together with the ability to manage a team with tact and diplomacy

-- Organise and co-ordinate the ancillary (cage wash) area to maintain the clean and dirty flow of cages and used items
+- Organise and coordinate the ancillary area to maintain the clean and dirty flow of cages and used items

-- Supervise the service team and all associated health, welfare and working practices
+- Direct line supervision of the service team and all associated health, welfare and working practices

 - Train, monitor and supervise staff in correct working procedures to ensure no cross contamination